Code-Institute-Submissions/conundrum/README.md

 # Conundrum

 - This is the third milestone project for the Full-Stack software development course through Code Institute.
 I named my project Conundrum as that's exactly what the user will have to go through.
-The requirement of this project were to create a quiz game that would ask the user questions for them to answer.
+The requirement for this project was to create a quiz game that would ask questions to the user.
 If the answer to the question is correct then the user would be directed to the next question.
 If the answer to the question is incorrect, then that incorrect answer would be displayed for the user to see.
-The user than would be able to have another shot at guessing the answer.
-After all the questions are answered the user is directed to a leaderboard page with all the top scores.
+The user then would be able to have another shot at guessing the answer.
+After all the questions are answered, the user is directed to a leaderboard page with all the top scores.

 - Heroku app
   - https://conundrum.herokuapp.com/